boris-korotkov/Portfolio-updated/README.md

 2. #### Machine Learning

    The next project was created by team of three students in the same Data Science Program.
 The objective was to predict the house price of residential homes in Ames, Iowa.
 The [Kaggle dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) was used for this project.
 The Project was a training camp for features engineering, data pipelining, Regression models selection, hyperparameters tuning and optimization.
-The final effort was an experiment with a simple Neural Network which gave the best result and got the submission rank of 1,340 out of 4,632, e.g. within top 30%.
+The winner of the tough competition became the Gradient Boosting Regressor which gave the best result and got the submission rank of 1,340 out of 4,632, e.g. within top 30%.
-   The Jupyter Notebook link:
-   The Power Point with project insights link:
+   The Jupyter Notebook link: https://github.com/lastdruid/Portfolio/blob/main/Machine%20Learning/FinalProject.ipynb The Power Point with project insights link: https://github.com/lastdruid/Portfolio/blob/main/Machine%20Learning/ProjectPresentation.pptx
-   `Toolset: Python, including sklearn, tensorflow, keras`
+   `Toolset: Python, including sklearn

 3.